 Historically, Dance Block has consisted of spaces solely on our block, East 4th Street, between 2nd Avenue and the Bowery; as of 2016, we are excited to activate new space opportunities – this time, off the block!
 These “extra blocks” will continue to provide greater access and foster deeper relationships between studio owners and dancemakers in the Lower East Side.
 These residencies, at $10/hr just like our Dance Block program, mean that Dance Blockers rehearse within a space at an agreed upon, predetermined schedule for an extended period of time, and in so doing, cultivating a consistent and reliable rapport.

-Note: these paid-for residencies are in no way assigned in terms of artistic work quality or any formal application process; to express interest in participating in one of these residencies, please get in touch with Krista Jansen at email@example.com.
+Note: these paid-for residencies are in no way assigned in terms of artistic work quality or any formal application process; to express interest in participating in one of these residencies, please get in touch with KT at firstname.lastname@example.org.
 Rental hours are still subject to space availability and these residencies may not be available at the time of your inquiry.

 Resident Dance Blockers: